iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst

 Open the script for this part of the practical by clicking on ``03_pan_sharpen.js`` in the **Script manager**, or using this `direct link <https://code.earthengine.google.com/?scriptPath=users%2Frobertmcnabb%2Fegm702%3Aweek3%2F03_pan_sharpening.js>`__.

-The first bit of code that we haven't seen before are at line 24:
+The first bit of code that we haven't seen before is at line 24:

 .. code-block:: javascript